Pua Poa Beach Swimsuit Coverup Crochet Pattern Image 5

 The verdict’s still out on that one.
 Anyway, I finally just made one for myself.
 Enter: the Pua Poa Beach Swimsuit Coverup.
 Named after my favorite beach in Kauai, I’ve finally found exactly what I was looking for.
 And for you, obviously also looking for the perfect swimsuit coverup – look no further.
 Maybe this is exactly what you wanted too.

 This free pattern is supported by ads on my blog.
 I also have a printable version of the pattern, complete with several in-the-making photos, lots of helpful tips and a sizing grid so you can customize to your exact measurements.
-You can find the ad-free, printable pattern of the Pua Poa Beach Swimsuit Coverup in my Etsy shop here.
+You can find the ad-free, printable PDF in my shop here, or in my Ravelry Shop here.

 This crochet pattern is written in US terms.
 If needed, you can find a handy term conversion chart right here in my Resource Library.
 I recommend giving the pattern a read-through before you begin so you can visualize the big picture and consider any specific notes for help along the way!
 The printable pattern in my Etsy shop comes with LOTS of in-the-making photos for each step of the way as well.